cober2019/Network-Automation/README.md

 User Dependencies:

 1. For multi device configuration, reading from an xml files works fine.
-Create a excel and read device IPs from sheet using xlrd.
+Create a excel and read device IPs from sheet using openpyxl.
 2. Local directory to store dynamic XML files.
 The program will read and write from this directory.

 Optional: